hackintoday/RDSTools-Python-Package/RDSTools/docs/_build/html/_sources/data_processing.rst.txt

 Data Processing
 ===============

-The RDS_data function is used to process data collected through Respondent Driven Sampling (RDS).
+The RDSdata function is used to process data collected through Respondent Driven Sampling (RDS).
 This function can extract the unique ID, redeemed coupon numbers, and issued coupon numbers from the original dataset.
 By processing this information, users can obtain the key data typically required for RDS related research.

 Usage
 -----

 .. code-block:: python

-    RDS_data(data, unique_id, redeemed_coupon, issued_coupons, degree, zero_degree="hotdeck", NA_degree="hotdeck")
+    RDSdata(data, unique_id, redeemed_coupon, issued_coupons, degree, zero_degree="hotdeck", NA_degree="hotdeck")

 Arguments
 ---------